shayan-taheri/sqlinstaller/README.md

 ## Install

-During development, you can add the Drop option to always drop the database beforehand.
+During development, you can add the __Drop__ option to always drop the database beforehand.
 This will ensure that you have a complete refresh of the database from source.
-Obviously, for a production install you would not want to drop the existing database.
-In this case, the utility will first attempt to determine the database version and report that the database already exists at a given version and exit.
+For a production install you would remove the __Drop__ option to ensure any existing database is kept in place.
+If the database does not exist the install will continue.
+Otherwise, the tool will perform an __Upgrade__.

 ## Upgrade

-The upgrade process starts just like the install process.
-The tool will recognize that the database already exists, scan the Upgrade folder for releases, and prompt you to upgrade (assuming the database is not already at the current release).
+If SQL Installer detects an existing database, and the __Drop__ option is not set, it will scan the Upgrade folder for releases, report back the current database version, and optionally prompt you to upgrade (if necessary and the /NoPrompt parameter is either missing or set to false).

+> __Note__ that it is recommended to have just an Upgrade folder and no seperate Install folder.
+In this case (no Install folder) it would simply
+> perform all the upgrades in order cycling through Upgrade folder and its children.
+Having a seperate Install folder (path) can be helpful in cases
+> where you need to have a 'clean' install of the latest version rather than perform each upgrade (which may have complex and long running commands).

 # Appendix A: Configuration File Reference
 ----